 Science Academy has a strong focus on analytical thinking and problem solving, the important role of communication and the way science in the 21st Century considers social and ethical concerns.

 Students in Forensic Science use powder dusting to reveal fingerprints on evidence from a mock crime scene (January 2021).

 During the Science Camps all participants are provided full free board at one of the residential colleges adjacent to the University of Otago campus.
 We will also pay your travel costs to get here.

 The science programme is balanced by social and recreational activities in the afternoons and/or evenings.

-Supervision is provided outside academic hours by OUASSA staff and an additional team of mentors, whose role is to provide peer support, role-modelling and ensure that the social aspects of the programme run smoothly.
-OUASSA's mentors are typically postgraduate or senior university students who are carefully vetted by both character references and interviews.
+Supervision is provided outside academic hours by Sciences Academy staff and an additional team of mentors, whose role is to provide peer support, role-modelling and ensure that the social aspects of the programme run smoothly.
+Our mentors are typically postgraduate or senior university students who are carefully vetted by both character references and interviews.
 All our mentors are put through training and a national police check process.

-OUASSA also runs two Teacher Workshops every year during our January and July science camps.
-While targeted at teachers from schools who have students enrolled in OUASSA, other teachers are welcome to attend.
+Science Academy also runs Teacher Workshops every year.
+While targeted at teachers from schools who have students enrolled in the Academy, other teachers are welcome to attend.